dakhipp/graphql-services/README.md

 - repository			(writing and reading data from a database)

 Also The Following:
-- proto definiton		(.proto definition file)
+- proto definition		(.proto definition file)
-- client						(grpc client)
+- client						  (GRPC client)
-- cmd/service 			(grpc server)
+- cmd/service 			  (GRPC server)
 - pb/service 				  (generated pb file from definition)

 ---